pavlesav/ComputationalModellingSocialSystems2025/Final_project/README.md

 Project reports should follow this structure:

-1. Introduction: Literature review and gap, research question, and how you plan to address the research question?
+1. Introduction: Literature review and gap, research question, and how you plan to address the research question.
-2. Methodology: Description of the selected model, values of the parameters, and if applicable, data acquisition methods and statistcal characteristis.
+2. Methodology: This includes a description of the selected model, parameter values, and, if applicable, data acquisition methods and statistical characteristics.
-5. Results: Perform statistical analyses and visualizations that assess the question(s), and analyses of the results.
+5. Results: Perform statistical analyses and visualizations that assess the question(s) and analyze the results.
 6. Discussion: Discussion of your results with the previous literature.
 7. Limitations: State limitations of your proyect and future work to asses them.
 8. Conclusion: Wrap up of the main results and the answer to your research question.